Urvashi-Kalia/Urvashi-kalia.github.io/index.md

 My name is Urvashi, and I am a doctorate student at the University of Memphis, currently working as a computational researcher.
-I specialize in computational biology and computational chemistry, applying advanced computational techniques to solve complex biological problems.. :)
+I am applying advanced computational techniques to solve complex biological problems.. :)